-Malicious code.
+6.2.2 Malicious code.
 Email attachments and WWW links are a common source of viruses and other malware.
 We used an SEE to protect systems from such malware.
 Specifically, we modified the MIME type handler configuration file used by Mozilla so that executables, as well as viewers launched to process documents (e.g., ghostscript and xpdf) fetched over the Internet, were run within SEE.
 We fetched sample malicious PostScript and Perl code over the network using this approach.
 This code was executed inside the SEE.
-Using our GUI, we were able to see that these programs were performing unexpected actions, e.g., creating a huge file in the user's home directory.
+Using our GUI, we were able to see that these programs were performing unexpected actions, for example, creating a huge file in the user's home directory.
 These actions were aborted.
-Also, at the time of writing this paper, there are several image flaw exploits (JPEG virus) that have captured the attention of many researchers.
+Also, recently, there are several image flaw exploits (JPEG virus) that have captured the attention of many researchers.
 Running such image viewers inside an SEE will help eliminate this potential danger, because any malicious activity from the exploits will be isolated from affecting the main system.